|Queen Ena’s Pearl and Diamond Tiara (Photo: ATTILA KISBENEDEK/AFP/Getty Images)

 Lots of tiaras start off as wedding presents to royals from family members, wealthy patrons, and organizations.
 Often those presents are cherished treasures, in part because of their associations with their gifters.
-But that's not always the case.
-Today, we're looking at a tiara that actually started off in a very different form -- and as one of the wedding gifts presented to our Magpie of the Month, Queen Ena of Spain.
+But that’s not always the case.
+Today, we’re looking at a tiara that actually started off in a very different form — and as one of the wedding gifts presented to Queen Ena of Spain.

 Queen Ena was born Princess Victoria Eugenie of Battenberg, one of the granddaughters of Prince Albert and Queen Victoria.
 When Ena married King Alfonso XIII of Spain in 1906, she received a pearl tiara, made by Ansorena, from her new mother-in-law, Queen Maria Cristina of Spain.

-Queen Maria Cristina (pictured above in the late 1920s) was a formidable figure; she’d been born a Habsburg archduchess, and after she was widowed, she acted as regent in Spain for her young son.
-And she wasn’t pleased initially with Alfonso’s choice of bride -- she wanted him to marry a Habsburg cousin, and besides that, she didn’t consider the Battenbergs royal enough for the family.
-(Joke’s on her -- there’s now a Battenberg descendant on the throne of Spain, a Battenberg princess was once queen consort of Sweden, and in the next generation, there will be a Battenberg descendant on the throne of the United Kingdom, too.)
+Queen Maria Cristina was a formidable figure; she’d been born a Habsburg archduchess, and after she was widowed, she acted as regent in Spain for her young son.
+And she wasn’t pleased initially with Alfonso’s choice of bride — she wanted him to marry a Habsburg cousin, and besides that, she didn’t consider the Battenbergs royal enough for the family.
+(Joke’s on her — there’s now a Battenberg descendant on the throne of Spain, a Battenberg princess was once queen consort of Sweden, and in the next generation, there will be a Battenberg descendant on the throne of the United Kingdom, too.)

 Eventually Maria Cristina relented, and Alfonso and Ena were allowed to wed.
 Perhaps this tiara, which was part of a larger pearl and diamond parure, was meant to be a peace offering.
 But if it was, its effects are dubious.
-Ena was never photographed wearing it; indeed, the only photo of the tiara I’ve been able to track down is from the record of Ena’s wedding gifts.
-(The Ansorena tiara, numbered 8, is in the center of the page.)
-Clearly it was not one of Ena's beloved pieces of jewelry.
+Ena was never photographed wearing it; indeed, the only photo (linked above) of the tiara I’ve been able to track down is from the record of Ena’s wedding gifts.
+Clearly it was not one of Ena’s beloved pieces of jewelry.